Arize-ai/openinference/python/instrumentation/openinference-instrumentation-llama-index/README.md

     documents = SimpleDirectoryReader(input_files=[tf.name]).load_data()
 ```

-Next, we'll index the documents using OpenAI.
+Next, we'll query using OpenAI.
 To do that you need to set up your OpenAI API key in an environment variable.

 ```python
 import os